nishanthsolomon/arc-cse-576/README.md

 ## Downloadables

-Specify the required files that must be downloaded in downloadables.txt Each row specifies the directory to be stored, the name of the file, the download path seperated by ','.
+Specify the required files that must be downloaded in downloadables.txt. <br /> Each row specifies the directory to be stored, the name of the file, the download path seperated by ','.

 ## ElasticSearch and Kibana configuration